Duke-GCB/Predict-TF-Binding/README.md

 ## Generating predictions

-Predictions can be generated from a model using the `predict_genome.py` script:
+Predictions can be generated on a FASTA sequence from a model file using the `predict_tf_binding.py` script:

-`python predict_genome.py -g hg19.fa -m E2F1_SVR.model -c GCGG -w 36 -k 1 2 3 -o E2F1-GCGG.txt`
+    ./predict_tf_binding.py -g hg19.fa -m E2F1_SVR.model -c GCGG -w 36 -k 1 2 3 -o E2F1-GCGG.txt`

 Predictions are generated in BED format, and may be processed from there.
-For full usage, see `predict_genome.py -h`
+For full usage, see `predict_tf_binding.py -h`